rajashekar/chatroom/README.md

 # Chat Room Project
-The purpose of the project is to understand the concepts of Spring boot application and Websocket concepts.
+Chartroom built using of Spring boot application and Websocket concepts.

 ## Background
 WebSocket is a communication protocol that makes it possible to establish a two-way communication channel between a